3D Google Ads logo

-The Quality Score displayed in your columns (from 1 to 10) summarizes three dimensions: the expected click-through rate, the relevance of the ad to the intent, and the experience offered by the landing page.
+The Google Ads Quality Score displayed in your columns (from 1 to 10) summarizes three dimensions: the expected click-through rate, the relevance of the ad to the intent, and the experience offered by the landing page.
 This triad is at the heart of performance: an ad that people want to click on, that responds exactly to the search, and that leads to a useful, clear and fast page, will win bids with a lower cost-per-click than its scrappy neighbor.
 This is where your marketing team earns very tangible points, without spending more.

 Test your site with our tool

-We’re sometimes asked for a “formula” to link Quality Score and CPC.
+We’re sometimes asked for a “formula” to link Google Ads Quality Score and CPC.
 Google doesn’t publish one, and there’s no universal rule; to assert the opposite would be speculative.
-What we do know, however, and what Google has documented, is that your real cost per click is the minimum necessary to cross the Ad Rank thresholds and beat the advertiser below.
+What we do know, however, and what Google has documented, is that your actual cost per click is the minimum necessary to cross the Ad Rank thresholds and beat the advertiser below.
 Ad Rank includes your quality.
 As it rises, these thresholds are reached more easily, and the click often costs less, all other things being equal.
 This is a logical consequence, not a sleight of hand.
 Google Help

 The first lever: generate the expected click (without soliciting)

-Transparent (and reasonable) assumption: although Google doesn’t publish a fixed weighting between expected CTR, relevance and page experience, we observe in practice that ads highly aligned with intent improve both CTR and relevance score, and that this combined effect unlocks higher positions with stable or falling CPC.
+Transparent (and reasonable) assumption: although Google Ads doesn’t publish a fixed weighting between expected CTR, relevance and page experience, we observe in practice that ads highly aligned with intent improve both CTR and relevance score, and that this combined effect unlocks higher positions with stable or falling CPC.

 The landing page: the silent arbiter of your cost of acquisition